 In 1993 Living Colour released an album filled songs of alienation, social commentary and heavy themes that still resonate today.
 Stain was the first album with Doug Wimbish on bass, and the band fires on all cylinders with their unique brand of metal, sliding easily from funk to experimental to thrash and hard rock with ease.
-But two years later the band would take a five year break, and Stain would temporarily leave the band frozen on dark and foreboding note.
-Thanks to a Patreon pick, we revisit the record with fresh ears and take in all that Vernon Reid and his arsenal of guitar wizardry has to offer.
+But two years later the band would take a five-year break, and Stain would temporarily leave the band frozen on a dark and foreboding note.
+Thanks to a Patreon pick, we revisit the record with fresh ears and take in all that Vernon Reid and his arsenal of guitar wizardry has to offer to 90s rock.

 After checking out our review of Stain, visit our Patreon page to hear our quick review of Living Colour’s latest release - Shade from this past September.